Lisa Zwerling: Biography

 Zwerling is currently a co-executive producer and writer on the fifteenth and final season of ER.
 She wrote the second episode of the season "Another Thursday at County."
 She also co-wrote "The Book of Abby" (again with Zabel) which was the final episode of long-serving series star Maura Tierney who plays Abby Lockhart.

 After the conclusion of ER, she joined the crew of new ABC science fiction series FlashForward in 2009.
 Zwerling served as a co-executive producer and writer for the series.
 The show focuses on a team of FBI agents following a global consciousness blackout that gives people a vision of their futures.
 The series was created by Brannon Braga and David S. Goyer both of whom also served as executive producers.
 Zwerling co-wrote five episodes for the first season.
 She co-wrote the episode "Black Swan" with Scott M. Gimple.
 She co-wrote the episode "The Gift" with Ian Goldberg.
 She co-wrote the episode "Blowback" with Barbara Nance.
 She co-wrote the episode "The Garden of Forking Paths" with Goyer.

 She co-wrote the seasons penultimate episode "Countdown" with Seth Hoffman.

 Fox has handed a late pilot order to Weekend at Bellevue, a medical drama from former ER writer-producer Lisa Zwerling and BermanBraun (Lloyd Braun/Gail Berman).
 The project, centered on a psychiatrist in charge of the weekend shift of Bellevue Hospital psychiatric unit, was originally set up at NBC and UMS earlier this season.
 After the network recently passed on the script, it was taken to Fox.
-Weekend at Bellevue is based on Dr. Julie Holland's memoir about her nine-year stint as the weekend physician in charge of the psychiatric emergency room at the oldest public hospital in the United States whose name has become synonymous with insanity.
+Weekend at Bellevue is based on Julie Holland's memoir about her nine-year stint as the weekend physician in charge of the psychiatric emergency room at the oldest public hospital in the United States whose name has become synonymous with insanity.
 Zwerling, Gail Berman, Lloyd Braun and Gene Stein are executive producing.
 In 2018, Zwerling and Karyn Usher will showrun the TV series The Rook.